prerit09/RemoteProgramming/README.md

 ## Preparation

-For this project you need to deploy judge0 client, see [Judge0 Deployment] (https://github.com/judge0/judge0/blob/master/CHANGELOG.md#deployment-procedure)
+For this project you need to deploy judge0 client, see: [Judge0 Deployment](https://github.com/judge0/judge0/blob/master/CHANGELOG.md#deployment-procedure)

 ## Running the project